Maryland can’t slow the nation’s leading scorer as Keegan Murray’s Iowa grabs an 80-75 win

 Murray, the nation’s leading scorer, finished with 35 points against a Terps defense that had no answer for the versatile 6-foot-8 sophomore forward.
 After Maryland cut its deficit to 74-70 with 1:05 to go, Murray provided the response.
 For his final basket, he made a layup to match his career high and push Iowa closer to a win.

+“He’s a lottery pick,” Maryland interim coach Danny Manning said.
+“That’s what one looks like.
+We got a chance to see it up close and personal today.”

-Eric Ayala’s three-pointer with 10 seconds to go cut Iowa’s lead to 77-75, and Patrick McCaffery then only made one of two free throws.
+Eric Ayala’s three-pointer with 10 seconds to go cut Iowa’s lead to 77-75, and Jordan Bohannon then only made 1 of 2 free throws.
 Leading by three with just a few seconds on the clock, the Hawkeyes chose to foul.
 Ayala missed his first attempt.
-His intentional miss then didn’t draw iron, and Iowa’s Jordan Bohannon hit a pair of free throws to seal a win that drifted to a tight conclusion despite Murray’s dominance.
+His intentional miss then didn’t draw iron — “definitely a learning experience," Ayala said — and with another opportunity at the foul line, Bohannon hit a pair of free throws to seal a win that drifted to a tight conclusion despite Murray’s dominance.

 Murray had never hit more than three shots from deep, but Monday evening he made 5 of 6 three-point attempts.
 When Murray hit his final three of the night with six minutes to go, he lifted his team to a 66-58 lead and ignited the crowd.

+“He’s the complete, total package,” Manning said.
+“As a basketball fan, I appreciate what he does out there on the court — just as a fan of the game.
+We didn’t do enough to slow him down, but he’s a handful.”

-Murray helped his team secure that early advantage, which forced the Terps (8-5, 0-2 Big Ten) to claw back to make it a tight contest.
+Murray helped his team secure that early advantage, which forced the Terps (8-5, 0-2 Big Ten) to claw back and make it a tight contest.
 He scored 14 points in roughly eight minutes to start the game.
 The Terps managed to hold him to just two for the rest of the half.
 But then Murray had another hot start to the second half, notching nine points in the first 3:06, including a three-pointer that tied the score at 47 and energized the crowd after the Hawkeyes (11-3, 1-2) had trailed since late in the first half.
 This time, the Terps couldn’t slow Murray as the half wore on.

 The Terps, after trailing by 12 points just over eight minutes in, generated a 11-0 burst midway through the first half.
 Maryland used a half-court press and played some zone defense to force five empty possessions for the Hawkeyes.
+Manning wanted to give Iowa a different look, and he felt like the defensive adjustment took the Hawkeyes out of their rhythm while giving his own players a jolt of energy.
 Murray was on the bench for the bulk of a Maryland run that lasted about three minutes.

+“They got some easy baskets,” Ayala said of the slow start.
+“They kind of woke us up a little bit.
+We can’t come out lackadaisical like that.
+Especially a team that dynamic in transition.
+We put some stops together and got back into the game.”

 Maryland took its first lead at 33-30 with a three-pointer from Fatts Russell with 5:57 left, and by halftime the Terps had turned their double-digit deficit into a 40-36 lead.
 With Murray’s career-best performance, that soon evaporated.

 Led by Ayala, who made 5 of 9 attempts from three-point range, Maryland got a boost from five players in double figures — Ayala (19 points), Russell (16), Qudus Wahab (12), Hakim Hart (11) and Donta Scott (11) — and the Terps trimmed their deficit late, clinging to hopes of a comeback into the final minute.
 But then there was Murray.
 And once again, the Terps had no answer.